uofs-simlab/ChasteOS/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Navigate to ../projects/NameOfAProblem/test/

+Run the executable file

 ### Break down into end to end tests